replicate/cog/README.md

 It does a few neat things:

 - **Automatic Docker image.** Define your environment with a simple configuration file, and Cog generates a `Dockerfile` with all the best practices.
-- **Standard, production-ready HTTP and AMQP interface.** Automatically generate APIs for integrating with production systems, battle hardened on Replicate.
+- **Standard, production-ready HTTP <!--and AMQP -->interface.** Automatically generate APIs for integrating with production systems, battle hardened on Replicate.
 - **No more CUDA hell.** Cog knows which CUDA/cuDNN/PyTorch/Tensorflow/Python combos are compatible and will set it all up correctly for you.

 ## How it works